NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

    - Sanity provides its own Codesandbox that will give you a boilerplate code that you can use to fetch your data using a few lines of JavaScript inside the `<script>` element.

-3. **Adding Your URL to the Cross-Origins Resource Sharing (CORS) Settings**
+3. **Adding your URL to the Cross-Origins Resource Sharing (CORS) Settings**

 ![preview of CORS input field](images/sanity-cors-origins.jpg)

 - Add the URL from Codesandbox in the preview pane i.e., `https://[RANDOMLY_GENERATED_LETTERS].csb.app/`.
-- In [sanity](https://www.sanity.io/manage) go to the API tab in project settings and then to _CORS Origins_ paste the URL from Codesandbox into the URL field, and hit save (you don’t need to “Allow credentials”).
+- In [sanity.io/manage](https://www.sanity.io/manage) go to the API tab in project settings and then to _CORS Origins_ paste the URL from Codesandbox into the URL field, and hit save (you don’t need to “Allow credentials”).

 4. **Prepare Your Query and API URL**

-   - Through [sanity](https://www.sanity.io/docs) documentation you can use a minimalist example, you’ll construct this URL using the project ID, the dataset name, a query, and Sanity’s URL endpoint for content queries.
+   - Through [sanity.io/docs](https://www.sanity.io/docs) documentation you can use a minimalist example, you’ll construct this URL using the project ID, the dataset name, a query, and Sanity’s URL endpoint for content queries.
-   - HTML snippet:

      ```html
+     // Example of HTML snippet
      <script>
        let PROJECT_ID = "YOUR_PROJECT_ID";
        let DATASET = "production";